AdamZouari/Teaching-HEIGVD-RES-2018-Labo-HTTPInfra/README.md

 ```

 - **proxy_balancer**: mod to use the load balancer
-- **lbmethod_byrequests**: algorithm used to balanced the charge. (required)
+- **lbmethod_byrequests**: algorithm used to balanc the charge. (required)
-- **status**: will be usefull later for the admin interface
+- **status**: will be useful later for the admin interface

-We dupplicate both server (dynamic and static). so we had to add 2 environement variable.
+We duplicate both server (dynamic and static). so we had to add 2 environment variable.

 We modified our script: